A one-way ANOVA test for functional data with graphical interpretation: Graphical functional ANOVA

-The idea of the global rank envelope was introduced in \cite{MyllymakiEtal2017} for point process testing.
+The idea of the global rank envelope was introduced in \cite{MyllymakiEtal2017} for {testing in spatial statistics}.
 Further \citet{MrkvickaEtal2017} extended the notion of this global envelope for general multivariate test vectors.
 This extension applies, e.g., to the case where the multivariate vector consists of values of two or more functions at once.
 We first recall the measures and associated $p$-values introduced in \cite{MyllymakiEtal2017}.
 Second, we define the global extreme rank length envelope as a refinement of the global rank envelope.

 Assume the general multivariate vector of the form

 Let $\VV_1, \dots, \VV_{s}$ be the multivariate vectors generated by permutations under the null hypothesis.
 Let $\VV_1$ denote the vector obtained by identical permutation.